devtron-labs/tutorials/content/docs/debugging-deployments-and-monitoring.md

 ### Events

-![Debuggind Deployment](/depdebugeventedit.JPG "Debuggind Deployment") Apart from these metrics, Events of the app are available on bottom left corner
+![Debuggind Deployment](/depdebugeventedit.JPG "Debuggind Deployment") Events of the app are available on bottom left corner

 Events shows the events that took place during the deployment of an app.These events are visible duirng the first 15 minutes of deployment of the app.